reidoffringa/reproducible/PA1_template.Rmd

 **Instructions!**

-*Please set working directory to the folder where activity.csv was downloaded.
++Please set working directory to the folder where activity.csv was downloaded.

-*Mine looks like this, but please edit this code, so it activity.csv is present in your working directory:
++Mine looks like this, but please edit this code, so it activity.csv is present in your working directory:

 getwd()
 setwd('./R/Coursera/reproducible/')